 Facts About Disclosure

 It can be hard to find current research on certain aspects of child sexual abuse, like disclosures, in part because more than half of children don’t tell about the abuse.
 But there are several publications that acknowledge how rare it is for children to lie about abuse, even if they may not include exact statistics or it may not be the main focus of the article.
 Some of these may be geared toward professionals so, since I’m unsure who in the community the information is meant for, please use whichever fits your needs best.

-Is the child victim of sexual abuse telling the truth? from the South Eastern Centre Against Sexual Abuse (SECASA), takes a thorough look at why children rarely lie about abuse.
+Is the child victim of sexual abuse telling the truth? in the journal of Child Abuse and Neglect, takes a thorough look at why children rarely lie about abuse.
 While it focuses on the issue from a professional standpoint and does use a male abuser-female survivor lens, it addresses the issue very directly.
 SECASA is based in Australia, so information about legal or investigative systems may not be accurate to those in the US.
 Here is an excerpt:

 “For the reasons stated above, we know that children do not make up stories asserting they have been sexually molested.
 It is not in their interests to do so.
 Young children do not have the sexual knowledge necessary to fabricate an allegation.
 Clinicians and researchers in the field of sexual abuse are in agreement that false allegations by children are extremely rare.”

 The National Child Traumatic Stress Network (NCTSN) is another good resource for families affected by, and professionals addressing, child sexual abuse.
 Their information for parents and caregivers on What To Do If Your Child Discloses Sexual Abuse answers the question, “I have heard that some children who disclose sexual abuse later ‘take it back.’
 Does this mean they were lying?” at the end of their fact sheet.